Living and Working in Hong Kong

 Broadband internet is reasonably priced and available virtually everywhere in Hong Kong.
 10Mb connections are the current standard.
 Free wireless connections are widely available.
 Besides being able to surf the web at coffee shops and shopping malls, the government provides free Wi-Fi service in 2000 hotspots including 350 municipal buildings, sports and recreational centres, and three public parks.

 The local arts scene is quite lively: the Academy for Performing Arts and the HK Cultural Centre host home-grown and major international performances; there is a cluster of small art galleries around Hollywood Road with frequently changing exhibitions; local bands, poets and DJs perform in venues such as the Fringe Club.
 The highlights of the year are the HK Arts Festival and the Fringe Festival.
 The HK International Literary Festival will usually feature at least a couple of household names.
-Major rock acts sometimes drop into HK on their way to the more lucrative Japanese market.
+Major rock acts sometimes drop into HK during world tour.
 Cultural organisations like the British Council and the Alliance Francaise often organise events – Le French May is now an established part of the cultural calendar.

 The most popular spectator sport in Hong Kong is horse racing.
 Meetings are usually held at Sha Tin on Sunday afternoons and Happy Valley on Wednesday evenings.
 Everyone should go at least once, if only for the atmosphere.
 The major world-class sporting event is the annual Rugby Sevens, held at the end of March in the splendid Hong Kong stadium.
 European football teams often come over for exhibition matches in the summer and there are a number of smaller-scale events such as the Cricket Sixes and Soccer Sevens.